Ucinorn/dndemake/_drafts/hp.markdown

 ## Summary

-The concept of Health Power ( or Points, if that's what you grew up with ) are  an intrinsitc part of RPG games fo all flavours, largely thanks to DnD.
-As a meas
+The concept of Health Power ( or Points, if that's what you grew up with ) are  a core part of RPG games of all flavours, largely thanks to DnD.

 ## Critique